 SPRING/SUMMER SEASON at Greenwich Theatre

 Live performance is back!
-And the highlight of Greenwich Theatre’s season is a triple bill of brilliant short plays by living legend Caryl Churchill, whose dramas have lit up this country’s cultural life for more than half a century.
+And the highlight of Greenwich Theatre’s season is a quadruple bill of brilliant short plays by living legend Caryl Churchill, whose dramas have lit up this country’s cultural life for more than half a century.

 The show is directed by James Haddrell, who in March staged a fabulous online version of Churchill’s caustic satire The After-Dinner Joke.